Wednesday newsletters always feature a luxury hotel and/or flight review.

 On October 24th 2014, I flew Business Class in an Emirates Airbus A380 from Dubai (DXB) to Sydney (SYD).
 The success of Emirates’ Business Class product is very much based on the comfort and space of its Airbus A380 fleet, and that’s why the mega plane is quickly being rolled out on all the major international routes.
-Comfortable seats, mammoth amenity kits, a huge entertainment selection, excellent food, a wonderful crew and a well-appointed bar on the upper deck make flying Emirates’ A380 Business Class a phenomenal event.
+Comfortable seats, mammoth amenity kits, a huge entertainment selection, excellent food, a wonderful crew and a well-appointed bar on the upper deck make any flight in Emirates’ A380 Business Class a great and memorable experience.

-The experience offered onboard Emirates’ Airbus A380 is totally different (and superior) as compared to the airline’s Boeing 777, since Emirates has installed a different Business Class product on both aircraft types (click here to read my review of my Emirates Boeing 777-300ER Business Class trip between Dubai and Brussels).
+Flying onboard Emirates’ Airbus A380 is totally different (and superior) as compared to the airline’s Boeing 777, since Emirates has installed a different Business Class product on both aircraft types (read here my review of my Emirates Boeing 777-300ER Business Class trip between Dubai and Brussels).
 If you can’t get enough of Emirates A380 trip reports, you can read here my trip report of a flight from Dubai to Amsterdam onboard an Emirates A380 in First Class.

-Emirates features in my top 10 lists of the world’s best airlines for longhaul Business Class, the most luxurious First Class suites in the sky, the best Business Class amenity kits in the sky, and the most delicious airline food.
+Emirates features in my top 10 lists of the best airlines for longhaul Business Class, the best airlines for longhaul First Class, the most luxurious A380 First Class products, the world’s best airlines for in-flight meals, the best First Class lounges, the best Business Class amenity kits, and the best First Class amenity kits.

 - Trip: DXB-SYD